wwnorton/style/guides-website/docs/javascript-style.md

 const baz = !c;
 ```

+### Mixing Operators

-### When mixing operators, enclose them in parentheses.
+When mixing operators, enclose them in parentheses.

 The only exception is the standard arithmetic operators: `+`, `-`, and `**` since their precedence is broadly understood.
 We recommend enclosing `/` and `*` in parentheses because their precedence can be ambiguous when they are mixed.
 eslint: [`no-mixed-operators`](https://eslint.org/docs/rules/no-mixed-operators.html)